iErcann/Docker-Bhop-CSS/README.md

 > Could take some time if running first time.

-> To run it in the background, use `docker-compose up -d`
+> To run it in the background, use `docker compose up -d`

 ### 3️⃣ Configure as a Bhop Server